stephanierotter/stephanierotter.github.io/conferences.md

 ### Accepted 2023

+**Stephanie Rotter** and Mingya Liu. *An experimental study on social meanings of negative concord in English*.
+AmLaP 2023, Donostia–San Sebastián, Spain.

+Mingya Liu and **Stephanie Rotter**. *An experimental study on social meanings of modal concord in English*.
+AmLaP 2023, Donostia–San Sebastián, Spain.

 **Stephanie Rotter** and Mingya Liu. *Individual differences in the perception of negative concord in American English*.
 IndiPRAG, 18-19.09.2023.
 Saarbrücken Germany

 **Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*. xpragx, 20-22.09.2023.
 Paris, France

 ### 2023

-**Stephanie Rotter** and Mingya Liu. *Social meaning of negative concord and modal concord in American English*.
+**Stephanie Rotter** and Mingya Liu.
+(2023). *Social meaning of negative concord and modal concord in American English*.
 Language in Social Interaction, 07.07.2023.
 Wuppertal, Germany.

 ### 2022